You may have noticed that some brands use success stories or case studies as social proof.

 Because they have doubts and need answers.

 By reading the details of why a company with a similar problem to theirs got the results they are also looking for they will get the final nudge they need.

 Moreover, success stories follow the structure of any story.
 People like stories, especially those that end well.

 They all follow the same structure: Challenge-Struggle-Triumph

-Scape the City is an organisation which offers a Start Up accelerator program in the UK.
+Scape the City is an organisation in the UK that offers a Start-Up accelerator program.

 This is a good example of how we can write great copy to tell a story without having to add too many details.

 Every success story follows the same structure as that of a tale.

 The heroes found themselves in an undesired situation and they scaped to make their dream come true.